 PRWG: Peer Review Working Group of the G8-EU

 PSA: Probabilistic safety assessment.
 A PSA is a type of safety analysis that uses probabilistic risk assessment techniques during both the design and operation of a nuclear power plant to analyse the overall risk.
 Considering an entire set of potential events with their respective probabilities and consequences, the overall risk of a nuclear incident or accident can be assessed.
 For a power plant this risk is given in terms of a core melt frequency or the frequency of a large radioactive release.
 For existing power plants a value below about 1 x 10-4 per year for a core damage probability is generally accepted, while new designs should be even less than 1 x 10-5 per year.
 The current practice is that the computed results are generally viewed as targets rather than absolute values that would serve for regulatory acceptance or refusal.

 PUREX: Plutonium uranium reduction extraction

 PWR: Pressurised water reactor.
 A nuclear reactor maintained under a high pressure to keep its coolant water from boiling at the high operating temperature.
 The heat generated by the reactor is transferred from the core to a large heat exchanger that heats water in a secondary circuit to produce the steam needed to generate electricity.

-RBMK: Soviet-designed graphite-moderated pressure tube type reactor.
-An NEA assessment of this reactor design in the context of the Chernobyl accident: www.oecd-nea.org/html/rp/chernobyl/c01.html.
+RBMK: Russian abbreviation for graphite-moderated light water-cooled reactors.
+An NEA assessment of this reactor design in the context of the Chernobyl accident: www.oecd-nea.org/rp/chernobyl/.